 Troubleshooting Aadhaar-Related Problems

-Your Aadhaar is central to AePS, so any issues related to it can cause transaction failures.
+Your Aadhaar is central to AePS, so Aadhaar-related issues can lead to transaction failures.
 It’s crucial that your Aadhaar details are accurate and properly linked.

 Aadhaar Not Seeded

 As mentioned before, your Aadhaar must be linked to your bank account.
-If it’s not, the AePS system won’t know which account to debit or credit.
+If it is not, the AePS system will not know which account to debit or credit.

 What to do: